xman40100/xValidate/README.md

 You only need to use one function, passing a JSON that contains the rules to validate and the HTMLElement's ID or class... and that's pretty much it!

+The message property of the JSON passed can be defined or undefined, xValidate has defaults in case you don't want to write the messages, and will use the properties to write those messages.

 ### Element properties
 * Text, password, search: required, minlength, maxlength and their respective message attributes.
 * Email: same as text type, forceEmailValidation and their respective message attributes.
+* Number: required, min, max, numberType and their respective message attributes.

 ### Settings properties
 * ```classError```: Error class for the UI error elements that indicate whether they are valid or not.
 If not defined, it will use the class "xValidateError" by default.